sulemaanhamza/golang-snake-game/README.md

 ## Key bindings

-Key bindings are 'w' and 's' for the left player and 'up arrow' and 'down arrow' for the right player.
+Key bindings are 'w' and 's' for the up & down and 'a' and 'd' for the left and right movement of the snake.

 ## License